mmikowski/hi_score/README.md

 - [websocket][_37]: Websockets interface

 #### Development JS libraries
 Developent libraries are used for testing a building code.
-They **are** not copied to a `vendor` directory and probably never will be as they are for development, not deployment.
+They are **not** copied to a `vendor` directory.
 The following libraries are installed:

 - [coveralls][_18]: Code coverage reporting
 - [istanbul][_19]: Code coverage
 - [jsdom][_20]: DOM mock for testing
-- [eslint][_21]: Linting for xhi, commit hook
+- [eslint][_21]: Linting for commit hook
 - [nodeunit][_22]: Unit testing
 - [node-inspector][_23]: Debugging
 - [uglifycss][_24]: CSS minification
 - [uglifyjs][_25]: JS minification
-- buildify: Build script

 ### Styling assets
 Vendor CSS libraries are copied to the `css/vendor` directory.
-We copy the Font Awesome CSS files to this directory:
+The following CSS files are installed:

-- [Font Awesome][_30]: Icon fonts
+- [Font Awesome][_30]: Icon font CSS

 ### Patches
 The `xhi_02_SetupMatrix.patch_matrix` directs patch application.

 The `bin/xhi setup` stage applies patches to vendor assets.
 The configuration for patches are in `package.json` in the `xhiPatchMatrix` map.
 The patches are stored in the `patch` directory.

-The patches mechanism allows us to use great tools tweaked for our needs while maintaining the upstream source.
+The patch capability allows us to use great tools tweaked for our needs while maintaining the upstream source.
 For example, we patch `uglify-js` to support object property name compression and shuffling by `superpack`.
+We also patch `font-awesome` CSS files to have the correct path for our environment.

 ---
 ## Build